BBC Asian Network: Station goes national

 In November 1999, as part of the addition of a suite of BBC and commercial radio services to the Sky Digital satellite television platform, BBC Asian Network was made available to Sky viewers alongside BBC Radio 1, BBC Radio 2, BBC Radio 3, BBC Radio 4, BBC Radio 5 Live, BBC World Service, BBC Radio Scotland, BBC Radio Wales and BBC Radio Ulster.

 On Monday 28 October 2002, it was relaunched for the DAB Digital Radio system, now broadcasting nationwide.

 In January 2006, the BBC announced that they were investing an extra £1m in the BBC Asian Network, and increasing the number of full-time staff by 30% in a bid to make British South Asian interests "a mainstream part of the corporation's output".

 2006 branding and schedule changes

 In April 2006, the first wave of schedule changes were introduced with further changes coming into effect on 14 May and 21 May, with weekend changes occurring from 17 June.
 In August 2007, the Asian Network received a new logo as part of a general re-brand of all national BBC stations.
-In 2009, this was re-branded again to add prominence to the Asian aspect of the logo.
+In 2009, this was rebranded again to add prominence to the Asian aspect of the logo.